 6. You have a theory

 … especially a great conspiracy theory and you have told everyone you know.

 So why not let more people in on the truth of the matter?
 I for one adore a great conspiracy theory and still idolise Erik von Daniken.

 7. Share your knowledge

 … on any topic that you consider yourself to be an expert.
 It matters not what your special knowledge is about, as there will always be at least a few people who share your interest and passion – from aardvark grooming through to zymurgy, which is one of my favourite subjects.

 To save you heading off to your dictionary, zymurgy means, ‘the study or practice of fermentation in brewing, winemaking, or distilling.’

 8. Use a pen name

 … if you are a tiny bit shy about what you have written.
-Self-publishing has made naughty quite ok now.
+Self-publishing has made erotica quite okay now.